aivey65/AshaIV-PortfolioWebsite/README.md

 You also need to make sure that Flask knows where your app code is.
 You need to specify the file name of the flask app:

 > export FLASK_APP=main

+## Redeploying App
+To deploy/redeploy the flask app, follow the steps below in your terminal, at the location of your app.

+1. Login to Google Cloud.
+It will redirect you to a browser page where you can login with Google.
+Use this command:
+> gcloud auth login

+2. If you need to change the selected project, using the following with the correct project name:
+> gcloud config set project "PROJECT NAME"

+3. Deploy the app using the following:
+> gcloud app deploy